-A whimsical, social object that connects people–and business–with coffee making.
+Case Study: Design and build a whimsical, social object that connects people–and business–with coffee making.
+A project done in collaboration with Tellart located in Providence, RI.

 Networking at conferences can often be awkward, especially if you don’t have your coffee.
 So when the Singapore Economic Development Board 'cooked up' the metaphor of connecting business over coffee, we were all in.